-4 Atlantic Salmon and Broodstock Salmon: The harvest of Atlantic salmon, including broodstock salmon, and broodstock is lawful in all inland waters of Massachusetts, except:
+4 Atlantic Salmon: The harvest of Atlantic salmon is prohibited in all inland waters of Massachusetts, except:

-Connecticut River and all its tributaries,

-the Merrimack River downstream of the Essex Dam in the City of Lawrence, and all tributaries of the Merrimack River downstream of the Essex Dam in the City of Lawrence, and

-.the harvest of any Atlantic Salmon or broodstock salmon in the Merrimack River upstream of the Essex dam in Lawrence MA and in all tributaries of the Merrimack River upstream of the Essex dam in Lawrence MA not marked with an external plastic Floy tag ("thread" or "spaghetti" tag) that is approximately c inch in diameter and that is 3 and ½ inches long and attached to the salmon at the base of the dorsal fin.

-No person shall possess an Atlantic salmon (including broodstock salmon) while fishing in the Connecticut River and all its tributaries, or in the Merrimack River downstream of the Essex Dam in the City of Lawrence, or in any tributary of the Merrimack River downstream of the Essex Dam in the City of Lawrence.
+Quabbin Reservoir and tributaries of the Quabbin Reservoir,

+the Swift River downstream of Quabbin Reservoir

+, and

+Wachusett Reservoir and tributaries of the Wachusett Reservoir.

+.

 5 Smelt may be taken in all inland waters by hook and line only from May 16th to the last day of February, excepting Quabbin Reservoir, where smelt may only be taken in open water where legal fishing is permitted from May 16th to the end of the Quabbin fishing season.
 There is no daily or seasonal limit for smelt on these waters.
 The possession of smelt or their use as bait in inland waters other than during the established open season on smelt is prohibited.

 6 Sale of striped bass from inland waters is prohibited.

-No person shall take more than eight brook, brown, tiger, or rainbow trout in any one day in the aggregate from all waters.

 REGULATORY AUTHORITY